I am at higher risk for coronavirus. What options are available to me?

 Are face shields permissible for teaching?

 CDC Guidelines state that face shields are ineffective at protecting others from COVID-19 particulates.
 Masks should be worn at all times when teaching.
 We have provided masks with clear panels for each faculty member.
-Additional clear paneled masks are available in the Bookstore for purchase.

 How do I know the capacity requirements for my classroom?